thrkll/ruv-dl/README.md

 ## ⚒️ Project assistance

-Please raise an issue if you run into any trouble or have a feature request.
+Please raise an issue if you have a feature request or run into trouble (the ruv.is media service keeps changing).
 Feel free to contribute and make pull requests.
-Mark this project with a star ⭐ if you like it and let your friends hear about it.
+Mark the project with a star ⭐ if you like it.

 ## 🚚 Versions